somnambulist-tech/web-api-skeleton/readme.md

  * store(Object $object): bool
  * destroy(Object $object): bool

-Where the interface is coded to that specific object.
+The interface should be coded to a specific object type.
 Under the hood this may use Doctrine ObjectManager to persist and delete objects.

 Note that it is not necessary to call `->flush()` as a command bus should be used that includes DB